Skip to main content

 Save dropdown menu showing Download, Copy options and project list with badges

-When you save the Research Context Brief to a project, it automatically populates the Research Goals field in that project’s Research Context section.
+When you save the brief to a project, it populates the Research Goals field in that project.
 If the project already has research goals, you’ll be asked to confirm overwriting them.

 Projects with research context show a “Has context” badge.
 Projects without it show “No context”.